Is It Okay to Lie in a Job Interview

 The Spectrum: Stretching, Omission, and Fabrication

-• Misleading by implication: Giving answers likely to create false assumptions—risky because you are intentionally guiding the listener toward an untrue conclusion.
+• Misleading by implication: giving answers likely to create false assumptions — risky, because you are intentionally guiding the listener toward an untrue conclusion.

-• Fabrication: Inventing roles, qualifications, dates, degrees, or outcomes—unacceptable and dangerous.
+• Fabrication: inventing roles, qualifications, dates, degrees or outcomes — unacceptable and dangerous.

-The rule of thumb: if someone could easily verify the claim and find the truth, do not assert it as fact if it’s not true.
+Rule of thumb: if someone could easily verify the claim and find the truth, do not assert it as fact if it’s not true.

 What Employers Actually Check